North Korea says no U.S. talks planned at Olympics, Pence vows continued pressure

 “We have never begged for dialogue with the U.S. nor in the future, too,” the North’s KCNA news agency said, citing Jo Yong Sam, a director-general in the North’s foreign ministry.

-“Explicitly speaking, we have no intention to meet with the U.S. side during the stay in South Korea...
+“Explicitly speaking, we have no intention to meet with the U.S. side during the stay in South Korea ...
 Our delegation’s visit to South Korea is only to take part in the Olympics and hail its successful holding.”

-The United States had not requested talks with North Korea, but Pence left open the possibility of some contact although his message for denuclearisation remained unchanged.
+The United States had not requested talks with North Korea, but Pence earlier this week left open the possibility of some contact although his message for denuclearization remained unchanged.

+However, when asked on Thursday about the possibility of meetings between Pence or U.S. President Donald Trump’s daughter, Ivanka, who will attend the closing ceremonies, and Kim’s sister, White House spokesman Raj Shah told reporters in Washington: “There’s no meetings planned whatsoever.”

 In opening remarks during his meeting with Moon, Pence said the United States would never waver in its goal of getting North Korea to give up its nuclear and ballistic missile program through strong pressure, an aim shared with South Korea.